 Absorb these three techniques, you might find them useful for your woodworking projects.
 The video above demonstrates how to fill grain, stain and dye to achieve the following looks and colors in mahogany.

 Of the three process we’ll show you here, this one is the most sophisticated, but it also has the most interesting result of the three.
 While there are a few steps, it’s a straightforward process that’s not hard to pull off.
 Even though I’m going to list the exact brands and products I used to create this finish, they’re less important than understanding the process.
 Other brands will work just fine, too.
 In short: dye the wood to make it the overall color you want, seal it, fill the grain with something dark (aside from the filler I used, there are several other options too), apply a protective finish on top and polish it.

 Not all oil stains are engineered the same way.
 Gel stain, for example, is most often suited for creating a wood grain appearance on fiberglass doors.
-That’s why if you were to get up close to the stained piece of mahogany on the right you’d notice that the color appears to be almost like a translucent layer of color riding on top of the wood rather than getting into it.
+That’s why if you were to get up close to the stained piece of mahogany on the right you’d notice that the color appears to be almost like a translucent layer of film riding on top of the wood rather than getting into it.
 The gel stain has muddied the grain of that piece of mahogany.
 Gel stain has its place — on a piece of raw mahogany is, arguably, not it.

 Genuine mahogany also accepts water based stains just fine.
 As usual, raise the grain and sand it back before applying the water based stain.
 If you do want to use a water based stain, I suggest filling the grain with a darker water based filler first.
 Perhaps Timbermate’s walnut colored filler.

 After staining mahogany (and after it dries!), protect it with your preferred top coat like varnish, shellac, lacquer or polyurethane.